 The contemporary dance company previously appeared on PBS, Bravo, A&E Network and Discovery Channel.
 Parsons Dance has performed live in Times Square as a part of the New Year’s Eve celebration.

 General admission tickets for the concert are $18 and are available through all Select-A-Seat locations.
 Call (806) 770-2000 or visit www.selectaseatlubbock.com.

 Texas Tech students receive one free ticket with a valid student ID at the Student Union Building information booth located at the entrance to the Allen Theatre.

 Find Texas Tech news, experts and story ideas at www.media.ttu.edu.

-CONTACT: Jo Moore, administrator, Presidential Lecture & Performance Series, College of Visual & Performing Arts, Texas Tech University, (806) 742-0700, or email@example.com.
+CONTACT: Jo Moore, administrator, Presidential Lecture & Performance Series, College of Visual and Performing Arts, Texas Tech University, (806) 742-0700, or firstname.lastname@example.org.